 Many people who are using pain medications are warned to avoid alcohol by their physician or pharmacist.
-This is because both substances tend to adversely interact with each other.
+This is because mixing prescription painkillers and alcohol tends to adversely react on the patient.
 While most people are familiar with the warnings associated with alcohol and over-the-counter cold medications, few are aware of the deadly combination of prescription painkillers and alcohol.

 Alcohol by itself can cause some of the following symptoms in users: